-However, all shared IPs with Amazon SES that Iterable uses are only with other high-reputation senders.
-Thus, the random IP selection will still ensure an optimal IP deliverability reputation.
-Typically, the IP's used for sends will have a sender score of 96 or higher.
+Each time you send an email, a randomly chosen IP from the group sends the message.
+Because the IP address with different campaigns is random, it can’t be determined until after you send the campaign.
+All of Iterable’s shared IPs with Amazon SES are only used by other high-reputation senders.
+Thus, the random IP selection still ensures an optimal IP deliverability reputation.
+Typically, the IP's that Amazon SES uses to send your campaign have a sender score of 96 or higher.

 Moving to a dedicated IP involves a warm-up period of about six weeks (to learn more, read IP Warm-up Guide).
 Please contact your account manager if you're interested in learning more about dedicated IPs.